Keyword Research for Beginners: Unlock Your Website’s Potential

 2. Navigational Keywords:

-- Intent: To find a specific website or page.
+- Intent: To find a particular website or page.
 They know precisely where they’re headed.

 - Examples: “digitalsmartguide.com login,” “Amazon India,” “YouTube.”